cloudflare/pint/docs/configuration.md

   - `added` - a rule is being added in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
   - `modified` - a rule is being modified in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
   - `renamed` - a rule is being modified in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
+  - `removed` - a rule is being removed in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
   - `unmodified` - a rule is not being modified in a git commit when running `pint ci` or other pint command was run that doesn't try to detect which rules were modified.
 - `match:name` - only rules with names (`record` for recording rules and `alert` for alerting rules) matching this pattern will be checked rule.